rttomlinson/mcmakler_backend/README.md

 Technical Stack
 * NodeJS (Express)
 * MongoDB
-* Surge

 NodeJS was selected for familiarity and availability of Express MongoDB was selected as per assignment

-Surge was selected for ease of deployment
+mongo 27017 default port

+/endpoints
+* /neo?startDate=[String]&endDate=[String] (in the form of YYYY-MM-DD) both required
+*

-To start the development server run npm run start-dev in the mcmakler directory To run tests run npm test
+To start the development server run npm run start:dev in the mcmakler directory To run tests run npm test
 To seed the database in developent run npm run mg:seed